Rock Lake

 Paddling

-Paddling would require a carry of 0.8-miles, one way.
-Lightweight boats are recommended.
+Paddling would require a carry Lightweight boats are recommended.
 This is a rather large body of water and not well-sheltered.
 However, it does tend to remain calm under most conditions.

 Swimming